Land of the Golden Fleece—Arthur Streeton in the Western District

 Bringing together works by one of Australia’s foremost and much-loved artists, the exhibition focuses on Arthur Streeton’s landscape paintings of Victoria’s Western District, and associated coastal vistas, from the years 1920 to 1932 and following the artist’s return from an extended period in Europe.
 Whilst several of Streeton’s paintings from these years may be familiar to some visitors, it is envisaged that these vividly coloured and virtuoso works will, collectively, be a revelation for audiences.

-The exhibition will be configured around a narrative sequence tracing the various Victorian (Western District) locations frequented by the artist during this phase of his career.
-Groupings will therefore include paintings of Lorne (1921), Port Campbell (1932), Dunkeld, Halls Gap and the Grampians generally.
+The exhibition was configured around a narrative sequence tracing the various Victorian (Western District) locations frequented by the artist during this phase of his career, including paintings of Lorne (1921), Port Campbell (1932), Dunkeld, Halls Gap and the Grampians generally.